Affiliate links on Android Authority may earn us a commission. Learn more.

 - Fitbit Inspire 3: $99 / £84 / €129

 Similarly, Fitbit doesn’t want anyone to have to compromise their budget either.
-The Inspire 3 is available for the exact same $99 price tag that the Inspire 2 launched at in 2020.
+The Inspire 3 launched at the exact same $99 price tag that the Inspire 2 launched at in 2020.
 The Inspire 3 also comes with six free months of Fitbit Premium for new and existing users.
 This value makes the Inspire 3 the best basic tracker from Fitbit for anyone new to fitness tracking.
 For a more advanced tracking experience though, shoppers will still need to look to the flagship Charge series.
 Unlike on the Charge 5, you won’t find built-in GPS on the Inspire 3 nor an ECG or EDA sensor.

-With a bright, colorful new touchscreen and consistently prompting vibrations, the Inspire 3 is equal parts motivational and functional.
+With a bright, colorful touchscreen and consistently prompting vibrations, the Inspire 3 is equal parts motivational and functional.
 Most importantly, it’s a lightweight, entry-level device that’s perfect for anyone who wants to track the basics without dealing with the cumbersome software experience you get with most cheap fitness trackers.

-Starting with the tracker’s new display, the Inspire 3 brings color and interest to a previously drab lineup.
+Starting with the tracker’s display, the Inspire 3 brings color and interest to a previously drab lineup.
 Users can personalize their device with a number of available watch faces in the Fitbit app.
-These are largely simplistic but feature pops of color that capitalize on the new display.
+These are largely simplistic but feature pops of color that capitalize on the updated display.
 Many also feature on-screen data such as step counts or heart rate for checking stats at a glance.

 Additionally, Fitbit didn’t just slap a new screen on its old model.
 The Inspire 3 features a complete overhaul, striking a profile that’s both longer and thinner.
 The pill is also rounded rather than flat at each end, mimicking the pebble-shaped pill of the Fitbit Luxe.
 The result is a more attractive impression that seamlessly blends with bands and accessories.